hyungmogu/ctci/README.md

 6. Reviewed codility's 'Max Product Of Three' problem

 ### November 4th, 2019
-1. Completed 'Section 5: Create a Continuous Integration Pipeline' for Udemy's 'Docker Crash Course for busy DevOps and Developers' Course
+1. Completed Section 5: Create a Continuous Integration Pipeline for Udemy's 'Docker Crash Course for busy DevOps and Developers Course
-2. Completed 'Section 6: Deploy Docker Containers in Production' for Udemy's 'Docker Crash Course for busy DevOps and Developers' Course
+2. Completed Section 6: Deploy Docker Containers in Production for Udemy's 'Docker Crash Course for busy DevOps and Developers Course
-3. Completed Udemy's 'Docker Crash Course for busy DevOps and Developers' Course
+3. Completed Udemy's 'Docker Crash Course for busy DevOps and Developers Course
-4. Worked on lessons 3/5 of "Section 2: Pre-requisites' for Udemy's Kubernetes Made Easy: Learn Kubernetes From Scratch (2019)"
+4. Worked on lessons 3/5 of Section 2: Pre-requisites for Udemy's Kubernetes Made Easy: Learn Kubernetes From Scratch (2019)"

 ### November 3rd, 2019
-1. Completed "Section 3: Create Containerized Web Applications' for Udemy's 'Docker Crash Course for busy DevOps and Developers"
+1. Completed Section 3: Create Containerized Web Applications for Udemy's 'Docker Crash Course for busy DevOps and Developers
-2. Completed "Section 4: Docker Networking' for Udemy's Docker Crash Course for busy DevOps and Developers"
+2. Completed Section 4: Docker Networking for Udemy's Docker Crash Course for busy DevOps and Developers
-3. Completed lessons 3/6 of "Section 5: Create a Continuous Integration Pipeline' for Udemy's Docker Crash Course for busy DevOps and Developers"
+3. Completed lessons 3/6 of Section 5: Create a Continuous Integration Pipeline for Udemy's Docker Crash Course for busy DevOps and Developers
-4. Worked on lessons 6/6 of "Section 5: Create a Continuous Integration Pipeline' for Udemy's Docker Crash Course for busy DevOps and Developers"
+4. Worked on lessons 6/6 of Section 5: Create a Continuous Integration Pipeline for Udemy's Docker Crash Course for busy DevOps and Developers

 ### November 2nd, 2019
 1. Completed 'Introduction to Docker' course for Team Treehouse
-2. Completed 'Section 1: Getting Started with Docker Technologies' for Udemy's 'Docker Crash Course for busy DevOps and Developers'
+2. Completed Section 1: Getting Started with Docker Technologies for Udemy's 'Docker Crash Course for busy DevOps and Developers
-3. Completed lessons 3/5 of 'Section 2: Working with Docker Images' for Udemy's 'Docker Crash Course for busy DevOps and Developers'
+3. Completed lessons 3/5 of Section 2: Working with Docker Images for Udemy's 'Docker Crash Course for busy DevOps and Developers

 ### November 1st, 2019
-1. Completed lessons 5/13 of 'Section 1: Getting Started with Docker Technologies' for Udemy's 'Docker Crash Course for busy DevOps and Developers'
+1. Completed lessons 5/13 of Section 1: Getting Started with Docker Technologies for Udemy's 'Docker Crash Course for busy DevOps and Developers
 2. Worked on topic 1/5 of 'Introduction to Docker' course for Team Treehouse

 ### October 31st, 2019